rkrishdev/react-node-express-mysql-jwt-boilerplate/README.md

     npm install
     ```

+5. Create two separate folders **private** and **public** in the root of server folder.

-5. Before running the app make sure the MySQL service is running.
+6. Before running the app make sure the MySQL service is running.

-6. Run the react app in development.
+7. Run the react app in development.

     ```bash
     cd frontend
     npm run dev
     ```

-6. Run the express server.
+8. Run the express server.

     ```bash
     cd server
     npm run server
     ```

-7. Open your browser and go to http://localhost:5173/ for the react app and http://localhost:5010/ for the server
+9. Open your browser and go to http://localhost:5173/ for the react app and http://localhost:5010/ for the server

 ## Production